sharpmachine/framework/wp-content/plugins/advanced-custom-fields/readme.txt

 == Changelog ==

+= 3.1.8 =
+* Options page fields now save their data in the wp_options table.
+This will require a "Database Upgrade" when you update ACF.
+This upgrade will move your Options page data from the postmeta table to the options table.
+* Added _e() and __() functions to more text throughout plugin
+* Added new French translation.
+Thanks to Martin Vauchel @littlbr http://littleboyrunning.com
+* Fixed duplicate WYSIWYG in chrome bug
+* New Location rules: add fields to a user / taxonomy / attachment
+* Bug Fix: Color picker now shows color on page load.
+Thanks to Kev http://www.popcreative.co.uk
+* CSS tweaks File clearfix, new style for selects with optgroups
+* Simplified get_value to return default value if value == ""
+* API now allows for "option" and "options" for the $post_id value in API functions

 = 3.1.7 =
 * Bug fix: Image field returns correct url after selecting one or more images
 * Translation: Added Polish translation.
 Thank you Bartosz Arendt - Digital Factory - www.digitalfactory.pl